 Although no clinical trials of meningococcal vaccines have been conducted in pregnant or lactating women, postlicensure safety data have not identified any serious safety concerns to the mother or fetus.
 Pregnancy or lactation should not preclude vaccination with MenACWY or MPSV4 if indicated.

 Precautions and Contraindications

 People with moderate or severe acute illness should defer vaccination until their condition improves.
-Vaccination is contraindicated for people who have severe allergic reaction to any component of the vaccines.
-People with dry natural rubber latex allergy should not receive Menactra.
-Polysaccharide vaccine is an acceptable alternative for protection against meningococcal disease in these people.
+Vaccination is contraindicated for people who have a severe allergic reaction to any component of the vaccines.
 All meningococcal vaccines are inactivated and may be given to immunosuppressed people.

-In the United States and most industrialized countries, antibiotic chemoprophylaxis among close contacts of a patient with invasive meningococcal disease is recommended to prevent secondary cases.
+In the United States and most industrialized countries, antibiotic chemoprophylaxis is recommended for close contacts of a patient with invasive meningococcal disease to prevent secondary cases.
 Chemoprophylaxis ideally should be initiated within 24 hours after the index patient is identified; prophylaxis given >2 weeks after exposure has little value.
 Antibiotic regimens for prophylaxis include rifampin, ciprofloxacin, and ceftriaxone.
 Ceftriaxone is recommended for pregnant women.

 CDC website: www.cdc.gov/meningitis/bacterial.html

 Table 3-13.
 Vaccines to prevent meningococcal disease

 |Meningococcal polysaccharide diphtheria toxoid conjugate vaccine (MenACWY-D)1||Menactra (Sanofi Pasteur)||